Hamburger

 Saudi Arabia

 Labor unions are illegal in Saudi Arabia.
 Workers’ committees and similar organizations are also not permitted.
 Instead, HRSD and the Labor Courts have jurisdiction over safeguarding employment relations in the KSA.
-However, the Ministry is in the process of establishing the general union of Saudi workers, which will include all Saudi employees.
-In general, these Ministry labor unions are allowed for entities employing 100 or more Saudi employees.
+Employee work councils are allowed for entities employing 100 or more Saudi employees.

 Singapore